About signing orders

 Additionally, you can specify the total number of signers for the signing order.
 This option, combined with individually setting each signer as required or optional, allows you to flexibly manage several different scenarios:

 For example, imagine that you need to obtain just one signature for your document, but the document can be signed by two people, it doesn't matter who (for example, co-owners of a business).
 In a case like this, you would add both recipients to the signing order, set both of them as optional, and set the total number of signers to 1.
 This way, the signing order will be considered complete as soon as one of the recipients signs.

 You can manage signing orders from the main page of the Signicat Sign Portal.
 The following options are available (depending on the status of the signing order):

-- Download orders: orders can be downloaded unsigned or signed (if recipients have signed them).
-Click on an order to view these options.
+Download orders: orders can be downloaded unsigned or signed (if recipients have signed them).
+Click on an order, hover over a file and click on the 3-dots (vertical ellipsis) icon to view the options.

 Once all documents have been signed, you can also download them combined (as a compressed .zip file).
 Click on an order to view the Download all button.